-(n) Wind Generation Resources = $0.00/MWh; and
+(n) Wind Generation Resources = $0.00/MWh;

-(o) PhotoVoltaic Generation Resource (PVGR) = $0.00/MWh.
+(o) PhotoVoltaic Generation Resource (PVGR) = $0.00/MWh; and

+(p) Energy Storage Resource (ESR) = $0.00/MWh.

 (2) ERCOT shall produce an annual report each April that provides the amount of DAM and RUC Make-Whole Payments during the previous calendar year for Resources categorized as Other, per item (1)(l) above, as a percentage of the total amount of DAM and RUC Make-Whole Payments made during the previous calendar year.
 The report shall be based on final Settlements and include the total number of Resources classified as Other.
 ERCOT shall present this report annually to the appropriate Technical Advisory Committee (TAC) subcommittee.
 If there are no Make-Whole Payments for Resources categorized as Other for a given calendar year, then ERCOT will not be required to produce the annual report.